 As I said before, we wanted something clean, not an IPA, but a malt forward, easy drinking beer that tasted like a rye bomb.
 We decided to continue with our recent theme of using CO2 Hop Extract to bitter to around 30 IBU’s, clean and crisp and balanced.
 To top it off, we thought we’d play off of the naturally and slightly spicy characteristics of rye itself by whirlpool hopping and dry hopping with Czech Saaz.
 This was just a hunch, but it seemed to pan out, as very few hops are as delicious as Saaz in the dry hop, as evidenced by our Whole Truth Pale Ale.
 The Saaz, so far, seems to be a perfect balance.

 These recently famous Kveik yeast strains seem to be pretty incredible, and don’t worry, we’ll do a full write up on them soon!
-We’ve been begging Imperial Yeast to bring on their seasonal ‘Voss’ strain, Loki, as a year round strain, so hopefully we’ll see an easy to acquire, lab grade version in the near future.
+We’ve been begging Imperial Yeast to bring on their seasonal ‘Voss’ strain (they since have, and we are STOKED!), Loki, as a year round strain, so hopefully we’ll see an easy to acquire, lab grade version in the near future.
 For this batch, one of our regular customers who has been playing around with the ‘Voss’ strain brought us a freshly cropped mason full of it, so we decided not to let it go to waste.
 With this yeast strain, you can ferment at 80° and get a clean, lager-like character with hints of citrus, and this is exactly what happened, although it didn’t quite dry out as much as we thought, only going down to 1.020.
 We were expecting a bit more, but at least now we’ll have a better idea on how to plan and balance the next beer with this strain!